Programs

 Multi-ages in the classroom are good for everyone.
 The younger children learn so much from the older ones and the older ones get a huge boost of confidence as they help the younger ones.
 When they start as the youngest and stay until Kindergarten it is an amazing process!
 Their confidence soars at the perfect time, just as they move on into Kindergarten where they will again be the youngest in the school.

-We have excellent Kindergarten preparation, and many parents choose to keep their children here for an extra year instead of a TK program because of the quality of the education they receive here.
+We have excellent TK and Kindergarten preparation, and many parents choose to keep their children here instead of a TK program because of the quality of the education they receive here.
 We have such small groups and individualized instruction with teachers that really know them as individuals, and the children master the skills they will need academically, emotionally, and socially.
 We help them prepare for the changes they are going to experience, practicing centers, bells, standing in line, and raising hands.
 Our graduates have flourished!
-We have children who graduate to public schools, Cali Calmecac and other charter schools, private schools like Sonoma Country Day School, The Healdsburg School, and many others as families often commute from other cities to attend Montessori Fun.
+We have children who graduate to public schools, Cali Calmecac and other charter schools, private schools like Sonoma Country Day School, The Healdsburg School, and many other schools as families often commute from other cities to attend Montessori Fun.

 Spanish Every Day With a fun Spanish lesson every day we offer perfect preparation for Kinder at Cali Calmecac or another Spanish Immersion school.
 Si usted no habla Engles, no preocupa.
 Podemos ayudar y traducir para los ninos y ellos van a estar hablando Engles muy rapido!
 Es buen experiencia para todos.